ProfessorKazarinoff/Engineering-Materials-Programming/_sources/01-Introduction/how-to-open-a-jupyter-notebook.md

 > jupyter notebook
 ```

-This will start a **Jupyter notebook**.
-The output in the terminal will look something like below:
+This command starts a **Jupyter notebook**.
+The output in the terminal will look something like the output shown below:

 ```text
 Copy/paste this URL into your browser when you connect for the first time,